japiirainen/go-oluet-api/README.md

 - The poject was originally written in nodejs, but I decided to start learning glo and thought this was a good place to start exploring!

 ## TODO
-1. descs for juoma
-2. maybe make a separate type for olut
+1. maybe make a separate type for olut
-3. daily update rest internal route